 North Carolina’s oldest town and first capital is just a short drive away from Belhaven.
 Well-known as a premier state historic site, with several structures listed on the National Register of Historic Places, Bath is a popular tourist destination.
 Its old town self-guided Walking Tour, historic house tours and community festivals attract visitors from all over the world.
 Old and young alike can walk in the footsteps of Bath’s most infamous resident, Blackbeard the pirate.
 The church building below (St. Thomas Episcopal Church) was constructed in 1734 and is the oldest surviving church building in North Carolina.

 Pantego: Looking for a community that’s small and rural in nature?
 Look no farther than Pantego, Beaufort County’s smallest incorporated town.
 Pantego, situated along U.S. Highway 264, is the definition of a quaint, country town.
 The town sits along Pantego Creek and is vastly a farming community.
 The presence of Tideland Electric Membership Corporation’s headquarters and Shavender Trucking indicates the town will continue to have a viable commercial component.
-The Pantego Academy is located in a building that was built in 1874 and is one of the oldest existing school building in eastern North Carolina.
+The Pantego Academy is located in a building that was built in 1874 and is one of the oldest existing school buildings in eastern North Carolina.
 It is now being preserved as a museum.
 The building is a county landmark and a treasure to all who love “Ye Olde Academy”.